 - A semi-automatic pistol that has an ability to accept a detachable magazine with a barrel shroud that permits the shooter to hold the gun two handed without being burned.

 - A semi-automatic pistol that has an ability to accept a detachable magazine and weighs 50 oz or more when unloaded.

 Notice that the difference between an assault rifle and a normal semi-auto rifle has nothing to do with the action; it’s purely about accessories or cosmetics.
 How silly is it that a tube-fed .22 semi-automatic rifle is just a rifle, but one with a detachable magazine and a telescoping stock is a scary assault weapon?
 Neither gun will kill without a human pulling the trigger — and when used in such a manner, both are equally capable of getting the job done.

 So what are the chances that this ban could actually go into effect?
 Pretty good, actually.
 However, Rhode Island anti-gunners currently enjoy a state government trifecta.
 Not only is the governor a Democrat, but the party has supermajorities in both bodies of the General Assembly – 33 Democrats to only 5 Republicans in the Senate and a whopping 66 Democrats to a mere 9 Republicans in the House.
 Unless a good deal of them are pro-gun, this bill seems destined to sail through.

-Despite the Second Amendment using absolute terms and leaving little room for legitimate question over the right to keep and bear arms, with such an overwhelming number of gun grabbers in the state government, gun owners in The Ocean State will likely just have to grin and bear it — and hope for a legal challenge to lead to a ruling against the ban.We value your comments!
-Please weigh in on our comment section below.
+Despite the Second Amendment using absolute terms and leaving little room for legitimate question over the right to keep and bear arms, with such an overwhelming number of gun grabbers in the state government, gun owners in The Ocean State will likely just have to grin and bear it — and hope for a legal challenge to lead to a ruling against the ban.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com